adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-A Kotlin multiplatform library: a library implemented using a single version of Kotlin and that runs on one or more targets.
-The developer defines the Kotlin version and the
+**A Kotlin multiplatform library**: a library implemented using a single version of Kotlin and that runs on one or more targets.

-targets.
+The developer defines the Kotlin version and the targets.

 ```kotlin
 kotlinLibrary {